AntiSlopAntiSlop

 Step 3: Implement Human-AI Collaboration

-Structure your workflow to leverage what each side does best:
+Structure your workflow to use what each side does best:

 • AI generates: Research, outlines, first drafts, optimization